Frequently Asked Questions

 FreightInsure provides cover for loss or damage to goods in transit.
 Cover applies from the moment goods are loaded at the collection point until they are delivered at the destination.
 Cover must be taken out before the shipment commences.
 Delay, consequential loss, disposal costs, and clean-up are not covered.

-FreightInsure covers a wide range of goods types, including fragile and dangerous goods (subject to applicable dangerous goods classifications).
+FreightInsure covers a wide range of goods types, including fragile and most dangerous goods (subject to applicable dangerous goods classifications).
 A full list of excluded goods is detailed in the Product Disclosure Statement and Policy Wording.

 Cover is only available where goods are suitably packaged, secured, and prepared in accordance with FreightInsure's packaging guidelines and any relevant industry requirements.
 FreightInsure's packaging guidelines are available on the website.